smarter-sh/smarter-deploy/README.md

 **Still stuck?**

+- Verify that `OPENAI_API_KEY` has been set in your .env file in the root of the repository.
 - Try running `docker compose ps` to see the status of your containers.
 - Check the Docker Desktop dashboard for error logs.
 - Ask for help: [Lawrence McDaniel](https://lawrencemcdaniel.com/contact)